surister/cratedb-guide/docs/admin/performance/inserts/index.rst

  - Plan the operation
  - Execute the operation

-CrateDB `calculates the shard ID`_ for every row to be inserted when executing the operation.
+CrateDB :ref:`calculates the shard ID <crate-reference:sharding-routing>` for every row to be inserted when executing the operation.
 Insert requests are then grouped and sent to the nodes that hold each primary shard.